Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

-For iso-utility, iso-prediction and decisional states this is not a problem: As explained in Section \ref{sub:Transition-graphs} transitions are determined in terms of changes in utility related quantities, the string symbols are irrelevant in that case.
-For an ε-machine reconstruction however the proposed algorithm needs to be augmented by an additional step.
+For iso-utility, iso-prediction and decisional states this is not a problem: As explained in Section \ref{sub:Transition-graphs} transitions are determined in terms of changes in utility related quantities, the string symbols are irrelevant in that case (in other words, the distinct causal states of the underlying ε-machine would be merged into the coarser level).
+For an ε-machine reconstruction however the proposed algorithm needs to be augmented with an additional step.

 The user can optionally express symbol values together with each $\boldsymbol{x_{i}}\rightarrow\boldsymbol{x_{i+1}}$ transition.
 These are used as constraints for the clustering algorithm when they are available.
-The following procedure is implemented: \begin{itemize} \item Before clustering: If several $x_{i}=\boldsymbol{x}\overset{a}{\rightarrow}x_{i+1}=\boldsymbol{w}$ transitions are observed, with the same configuration value $\boldsymbol{x}\in X$ and symbol $a\in A$, then all corresponding $\boldsymbol{w}\in X$ are pre-clustered in the same state. \item Clustering is performed as described in Section \ref{sub:Clustering}. \item After clustering, iterate the following steps:
+The following procedure is implemented: \begin{itemize} \item Clustering is performed as described in Section \ref{sub:Clustering}. \item After clustering, iterate the following steps: